turzo-ahsan-sami/wonder-reader/README.md

 * ~~Check if folders and files exist, and load previous images if applicable.~~
 * Any other neat ideas that could work go here too.
 	* Create a bookmarking system
-	* Reloop files into other extraction method if initial one fails.
-If both fail, err
 	* Double click zoom in function!

 ## Notes